PTAB

 - Core Argument for this Ground:

-Ground 2: Claims 30-57 are obvious over Ellsberry in view of JESD21-C
+Ground 2: Obviousness over Ellsberry and JESD21-C - Claims 30-57 are obvious over Ellsberry in view of JESD21-C

 - Core Argument for this Ground:

-- Motivation to Combine: A person of ordinary skill in the art (POSITA) would combine the teachings to implement Ellsberry's novel capacity-expanding technology on a standard, industry-compliant DIMM form factor.
-This would ensure broad market compatibility and interoperability, a primary goal in memory module design.
+- Motivation to Combine: A person of ordinary skill in the art (POSITA) would combine Ellsberry’s novel capacity-expanding technology with the standard DIMM form factor defined in JESD21-C. This combination would be motivated by the desire to ensure product compatibility, interoperability with existing computer systems, and broad market acceptance, which are all benefits of adhering to industry standards.

 4. Key Claim Construction Positions